or18/RubiksSolver/README.md

 [![HitCount](https://hits.dwyl.com/or18/RubiksSolver.svg?style=flat-square)](http://hits.dwyl.com/or18/RubiksSolver)
 # RubiksSolver
 Rubik's cube cross, xcross, xxcross, xxxcross, and xxxxcross solver.
 Last layer(LL) substep solver, LL solver, and LL+AUF solver based on xxxxcross solver are also available.
+Web app version is also available.

 # Notes
+- Web app is now available.
+Check https://colab.research.google.com/github/or18/RubiksSolver/blob/main/RubiksSolverApp.ipynb
 - PyPy3 is recommended.
 - Recommended to run on Google Colaboratory, using GPU or TPU.
 - For the first search, some tables need to be created.
 These tables take up approximately 1.3 GB of disk space.